nodejs/node/doc/api/fs.md

 `options` may also include a `start` option to allow writing data at some position past the beginning of the file.
 Modifying a file rather than replacing it may require a `flags` mode of `r+` rather than the default mode `w`.
-The `defaultEncoding` can be any one of those accepted by [`Buffer`][].
+The `encoding` can be any one of those accepted by [`Buffer`][].

 If `autoClose` is set to true (default behavior) on `error` or `end`